 The bottom line is that your audience is looking to solve a problem.
 Whatever that problem is, if your offer doesn’t solve it, your lead magnet is irrelevant and isn’t magnetic.

 So this then comes down to you and the strategy you’ve created to get the most out of the lead magnet.
-So think about the page your lead magnet appears on and the way it’s propositioning your audience.
-So before you deploy your lead magnet, find out where your audience is searching and what they’re searching for.
+So think about the page it appears on and the way it’s propositioning your audience.
+So before you deploy your magnet, find out where your audience is searching and what they’re searching for.
 Understanding this will see your lead magnet be magnetic and your results will reflect this.

 Tips when you’re creating a lead magnet:

 - Hone in on results — You need to attract your audience with a lead magnet that’ll move the reader closer to their desired result.

 - Be specific — Don’t be vague.
 Tell your audience exactly what they’ll get, their benefits and how they’ll get it.
 Be ultra-clear about the benefits of signing up to receive your free content.

 - Instant gratification — The reason that your audience will click on your lead magnet is because it solves a problem, quickly.
 By giving them a shortcut that can be instantly applied, you’ll see more success through their desire for instant gratification.
 Although a ‘drip’ release of content can work, if your lead magnet provides immediate answers, you’ll see success.

 - Show authority — Typically a lead magnet is the entry point into your marketing funnel.
 So deliver content that shows you’re an expert, and your audience will likely return.

 - Provide unparalleled value — Your content needs to be of high value, free or not.
 A good rule is to make your offering so valuable that your audience would pay for it if needed.

 - Quick access and consumption – Ensure your content does not take a whole afternoon to access or read.
 Unless you specify beforehand, make sure your content is easily read and accessed.